Víctor Basadre

-Víctor Manuel Basadre Orozco (born 16 February 1970) is a Spanish football manager.
+Víctor Manuel Basadre Orozco (born 16 February 1970) is a Spanish football manager, currently in charge of CD Eldense B.

 Career

 Basadre was born in Lugo, Galicia, and after a footballing career at SG Comercial-Estudiantes he began his managerial career with clubs in his native region.
 In 1997, he joined Real Murcia as Vicente Campillo's assistant, and was appointed as the reserves' manager in the following year.

 Basadre subsequently returned to his native Galicia, managing CD As Pontes and CD Lugo and being sacked from the latter on 19 September 2001.
-After spells at SD Noja and Caravaca CF, he joined Lorca Deportiva CF, being named manager of the latter on 7 March 2007.
+After spells at SD Noja and Caravaca CF, he joined Lorca Deportiva CF as an assistant in 2006, being named manager of the latter on 7 March 2007.

 On 17 July 2009, after a spell at Murcia Deportivo CF, Basadre was named in Unai Emery's staff at Valencia CF. On 8 July 2011, after a season at FC Puente Tocinos, he was appointed at the helm of Murcia's Juvenil C squad.

+After being in charge of the Juvenil sides of CD Cieza and UCAM Murcia CF, Basadre returned to a senior team in 2015, being in charge of newly-established FC Cartagena B. On 12 May 2017, he was dismissed from the side after it was revealed that he had agreed to a deal back at Murcia's B-team.

+On 2 October 2017, Basadre was named interim manager of Murcia, replacing Manolo Sanlúcar.
+He returned to his previous role after the arrival of José María Salmerón, before being replaced by Javi Motos the following June.